Jill Demirci

 Dr. Demirci’s research focuses on diverse aspects of human lactation, with an emphasis on clinical and behavioral interventions to address uptake, duration, and intensity of chest/breastfeeding.
 She is especially interested in the design and implementation of mHealth breastfeeding support interventions, addressing policy and infrastructure barriers to breastfeeding goal attainment, and the etiology, prevention and treatment of perceived insufficient milk.

-Dr. Demirci is Co-Director of the Maternal/Perinatal and Reproductive Health Research Hub at the School of Nursing and the Chair/Director of the BSN Honors Program.
+Dr. Demirci is Director of the Maternal/Perinatal and Reproductive Health Research Hub at the School of Nursing and past Chair/Director of the BSN Honors Program.
 She leads an ongoing lactation education initiative for students at the School of Nursing.

 Clinical Emphasis

 Dr. Demirci’s clinical background is as postpartum staff nurse at UPMC Magee-Womens Hospital and an International Board-Certified Lactation Consultant (IBCLC) at UPMC Children’s Hospital of Pittsburgh Primary Care Oakland.
-She holds a secondary appointment in the Department of Pediatrics at the University of Pittsburgh School of Medicine.
+She holds a secondary appointment in the Department of Pediatrics at the University of Pittsburgh School of Medicine and the Clinical and Translational Science Institute Community PARTners Core.

 Teaching